HzaCode/Athlytics/README.md

 <details>
   <summary><strong>2.
 Authentication with Strava (click to expand)</strong></summary>
   <br>
-`athlytics` leverages the `rStrava` package for handling the OAuth 2.0 authentication process with the Strava API.
+`Athlytics` leverages the `rStrava` package for handling the OAuth 2.0 authentication process with the Strava API.
 This requires a one-time setup of a Strava API application to obtain a **Client ID** and **Client Secret**.

 **Steps**